martimlobao/gmail-inbox-labels/README.md

 The motivation behind this extension is to help users sort through emails more efficiently by allowing them to go through each bundle of inbox emails separately.
 With this extension, you can filter emails by label while ensuring that only inbox emails are displayed, helping you prioritize and organize more effectively.

-## Installation
+## Manual Installation

-Since the extension is not yet verified on the Chrome Web Store, you can manually install it as a `.crx` file.
+To install the extension without using the Chrome Web Store, you can manually install it as a `.crx` file.
 Alternatively, you can download this repo and load the extension as an "unpacked extension" directly.

 ### 1. Download the `.crx` File